- Capital: Lisbon

 A group of volunteers concerned about poverty housing in Braga, in northern Portugal, started a Habitat affiliate there in 1996.
 Two groups of international and local volunteers helped build Portugal’s first Habitat house in the town of Vieira do Minho in 1999.
 In 2002, Habitat expanded its activities to renovating existing homes of low-income families.
-The Habitat affiliate in Braga is also seeking to partner with local municipalities to build and rehabilitate homes for people living on small incomes.
+Habitat in Braga partners with local municipalities to build and rehabilitate homes with people living on small incomes.

 The housing need in Portugal

-Habitat for Humanity in Portugal helps low-income families by building new homes on family-owned land and by renovating houses in the towns of Braga and Amarante.
+Habitat for Humanity Portugal helps low-income families by building new homes on family-owned land and by renovating houses in the municipalities of Braga and Amarante.
 Homes are made of traditional local materials: bricks, red roof tiles, shutters on the windows, and ceramic tiles inside.
-Recently, the Habitat Portugal has been looking for local opportunities to raise funds to build more simple and decent homes.
+Recently, have been looking for local opportunities to raise funds to build more homes.